-District Association Northland Cricket Association (NCA) Waikato Valley Cricket Association (WVCA) (DA's) Counties Manukau Cricket Association (CMCA) Bay of Plenty Cricket Association (BOPCA) Hamilton cricket Association (HCA) Poverty Bay Cricket Association (PBCA) NDCA Northern Districts Cricket Association The Region The District Association competition relevant to the e region for which the players club is affiliated Competition Designated officials responsible for competitions o peration and delivery.
-Administration (CA) The Board Board of the DA or organising body from which the competition is affiliated, inclusive of any Sub Association and/or sub-committee Club / Clubs Any club affiliated to a District Association within N IDCA School / Schools Any school affiliated to a District Association with N NDCA Higher Any match in which a player is representing a District (or equivalent eg NPL), Major Association or Representative New Zealand (whether age group or otherwise) but shall not include for example University; Armed Match Match forces; ethnic.
-Senior A player or competition provided for adults (18 year ars and older).
-Youth A player or competition provided for college students (13-18 years old) Unfinancial Register A list of players that owe subscriptions to an affiliated club within New Zealand
+District Northland Cricket Association (NCA) Waikato Valley Cricket Association Association (DA's) Counties Manukau Cricket Association (WVCA) (CMCA) Bay of Plenty Cricket Association Hamilton Cricket Association (HCA) (BOPCA) Poverty Bay Cricket Association (PBCA) NDCA Northern Districts Cricket Association The Region The District Association competition relevant to the region for which the players club is affiliated Competition Designated officials responsible for competitions operation and delivery.
+Administration (CA) The Board Board of the DA or organising body from which the competition is affiliated, inclusive of any Sub Association and/or sub-committee Club / Clubs Any club affiliated to a District Association within NDCA School / Schools Any school affiliated to a District Association with NDCA Higher Any match in which a player is representing a District (or equivalent), Major Representative Association or New Zealand (whether age group or otherwise) but shall not Match include for example University; Armed forces; ethnic.
+Senior A player or competition provided for adults (18 years and older).
+Youth A player or competition provided for college students (13-18 years old) Unfinancial A list of players that owe subscriptions to an affiliated club within New Zealand Register